Roadmap to this page

 These genocidal sentiments have spread throughout Israeli society.
 Far from being confined to the fringes of far-right settlers Itamar Ben-Gvir and Bezalel Smotrich, or even Prime Minister Benjamin Netanyahu, they include Israelis of all stripes - young Israeli women, doctors, children, soccer fans, and the Supreme Court.

-These views are sanctioned by the broader society - implicitly and explicitly.
+These views are sanctioned by the broader society - both implicitly and explicitly.
 Israel’s Supreme Court has denied all requests to protect Palestinian civilians in Gaza and given its seal of approval to the withholding of medical treatment, starvation, disappearing people, and denying media access.
-Most recently, on May 18, 2025, four human rights organizations asked the court once again to order the government to allow food to enter Gaza without limitations, as it increasingly became clear Gaza was on the verge of mass starvation.
+On May 18, 2025, four human rights organizations asked the court once again to order the government to allow food to enter Gaza without limitations, as it increasingly became clear Gaza was on the verge of mass starvation.
 Since then, Ha'aretz reports, the prosecution has filed 10 requests to postpone even submitting a response.
 There are virtually no protests inside Israel against the barbaric treatment of Palestinians, leading Professor John Mearsheimer to remark: “It’s not just Israeli leaders backing this genocide — the public’s silence is deafening...This is the Nazification of Israel.
 Like Germans under Hitler.”

 3. Israel's Acts of Genocide: An Overview